rackspace-infrastructure-automation/aws-terraform-efs/README.md

+> [!CAUTION]
+> This project is end of life.
+This repo will be deleted on June 2nd 2025.

 # aws-terraform-efs

 This module sets up a basic Elastic File System on AWS for an account in a specific region.